sandeep194920/MERN_Projects/7_slider_reviews/README.md

 - High level project steps
 - How to center an image
 - Automatic slides without button click (How useEffect cleanup function works)?
+- Why to use `rebase` over `merge` when merging main branch into feature branch?

 ### How to create a create-react-app project with TypeScript?